grafana/grafana/docs/sources/datasources/tempo/query-editor/_index.md

 ## Query Loki for traces

 {{< admonition type="caution" >}}
-Starting with release Grafana v11, the Loki query tab will no longer be available.
+Starting with release Grafana v11, the Loki query tab will no longer be available in the Tempo data source.
 {{< /admonition >}}

 To find traces to visualize, you can use the [Loki query editor]({{< relref "../../loki#loki-query-editor" >}}).